Department of Mathematics

 MATH 2331.
 Calculus for Life Science II.

-This course is an extension of MATH 2321 and includes techniques and applications of integration, differential equations, probability, and discrete and continuous distributions.
-Prerequisite: MATH 2321 with a grade of “C” or better or MATH 2471 with a grade of “D” or better.
+This course is an extension of MATH 2321 and develops additional techniques and applications of integral calculus for students in the life sciences.
+Topics include methods of integration, applications of definite integrals, volumes, improper integrals, first-order differential equations and population models, probability, and discrete and continuous probability distributions.
+Emphasis is placed on modeling biological processes, interpreting accumulation and growth phenomena, and applying calculus and probability concepts to life science contexts.
+Prerequisite: [MATH 2321 with a grade of “C” or better] or MATH 2471 with a grade of “D” or better.

 Grade Mode: Standard Letter